CaronLab/MhcVizPipe/README.md

 all peptides ("Unsupervised GibbsCluster") and motifs generated for each allele-specific peptide list as identified by NetMHCpan or NetMHCIIpan ("Allele-specific GibbsCluster").

+## When to use MhcVizPipe

+MhcVizPipe is intended for situations where you want a quick and consolidated view of the general quality and composition of one or more immunopeptidomics samples:
+- QC samples
+    - Compare numbers of binders, distribution of binders per allele and prominent binding motifs with previous QC sample to check consistency of data
+- Quality check of a batch of data returned from a core facility
+    - Rapidly check for overall sample quality
+    - Check for possible labeling issues (e.g. switch-ups of class I and class II)
+- Comparison of multiple samples in a method development experiment
+    - Compare general composition across multiple conditions

+## When not to use MhcVizPipe

+MhcVizPipe is not intended for situations where you want data mining of your sample or if the sample is uncharacterized.
+For example:
+- Finding new motifs in data
+    - MhcVizPipe is designed to show you the most prominent motifs in your data, not find every single possible motif.
+If you are looking for something that might be hidden or requires manipulation of the data to find, you will need to do this analysis yourself.
+- Uncharacterized samples
+    - MhcVizPipe expects you to know your sample(s).
+E.g. you should know if it is class I or class II and what alleles are expressed.
+- As a replacement for a bioinformatician
+    - MhcVizPipe automates some routine and time-intensive tasks for you, but it does provide biological insight beyond what you can see in the report!
+MhcVizPipe gives you a general characterization of the sample, not a deep biological interpretation.

 ## System requirements

 #### Operating system